Mezzky/note-app/README.md

 # Note App

-This app is make by React J S and TailwindCSS the best combo for frontend development.
+This app is make by ReactJ S and TailwindCSS the best combo for frontend development.

 Currently, two official framework and  library are available: